evan-cz/cloudzero-agent/README.md

 - _CloudZero Agent Validator_ - the validator application is part of the agent’s pod lifecycle hooks.
 It is responsible for performing basic validation checks, and notifying the CloudZero platform of installation status changes (initializing, started, stopping).
 This application runs during the lifecycle hook, then exits when complete.

-> Note the **_agent application_** which is responsible for executing metrics scrape jobs at various intervals.
-The agent will communicate with a kube-state-metrics exporter application, and cAdvisor exporter applications (one per machine instance).
-For large scale clusters, the agent runs in “federated mode” (aka daemonset mode), where each instance on each machine is responsible for metrics collection on that single machine.
+> Note the **_Agent Component_** (Prometheus in agent mode) which is responsible for executing metrics scrape jobs at various intervals.
+The Prometheus agent communicates with kube-state-metrics and cAdvisor exporters to collect metrics, then forwards them to the CloudZero Collector via Prometheus remote write protocol.
+For large scale clusters, the agent runs in "federated mode" (aka DaemonSet mode), where each Prometheus agent instance on each node is responsible for metrics collection on that single node.

-## ⚡ Getting Started With CloudZero Insights Controller
+## ⚡ Getting Started With CloudZero Webhook Server

-The easiest way to get started with the _CloudZero Insights Controller_ is by using the `cloudzero-agent` Helm chart from the [cloudzero-charts repository](https://github.com/Cloudzero/cloudzero-charts).
+The easiest way to get started with the _CloudZero Webhook Server_ is by using the `cloudzero-agent` Helm chart from the [cloudzero-charts repository](https://github.com/Cloudzero/cloudzero-charts).

+### Development

+See the [Development Guide](./DEVELOPMENT.md) for comprehensive information about:

+- Building and testing components
+- Deployment workflows
+- Multi-cluster development
+- Making changes to the codebase

 ### Installation